onzfonz/comp227/src/content/6/en/part6c.md

 export default App
 ```

-Using the useEffect hook causes an eslint warning:
+Using the `useEffect` hook causes an eslint warning:

 ![vscode warning useEffect missing dispatch dependency](../../images/6/26ea.png)

-We can get rid of it by doing the following:
+We can get rid of it by following their suggestion to include `dispatch` as a dependency for `useEffect`.

 ```js
 const App = () => {